adlocode/wayland-wall/README.md

     This protocol will allow clients to display a surface as your screen background
 *   dock-manager
     This protocol will allow clients to dock surfaces on screen edges
+*   launcher-menu
+    This protocol will allow launcher and menu clients, with a proper implicit grab
 *   notification-area
     This protocol will allow notification daemons to display their notifications using Wayland.